SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 Knowledge distillation works by assuming we have a big teacher that is already performing well that we want to compress.
 By running our training set through our large model we get a softmax distribution for each and every training sample.
-The goal of the students, is to both match the original labels of the training data but also match the softmax distribution of the teacher model.
-The intuition behind doing this, is that teacher model needs to be more complex to learn the complex inter-class relasionship from just (one-hot) labels.
-The student on the other hand gets directly feed with softmax distributions from the teacher that explicit encodes this inter-class relasionship and thus does not need the same capasity to learn the same as the teacher.
+The goal of the student is to both match the original labels of the training data but also match the softmax distribution of the teacher model.
+The intuition behind doing this is that the teacher model needs to be more complex to learn the complex inter-class relationship from just (one-hot) labels.
+The student on the other hand gets directly fed with softmax distributions from the teacher that explicitly encodes this inter-class relasionship and thus does not need the same capacity to learn as the teacher.

 <figure markdown>
 ![Image](../figures/knowledge_distillation.png){ width="800" }